 A note on transcripts: I tried recompiling transcripts using Youtube’s closed captioning feature (click video in video manager, click subtitles/CC, set language to english, hit english, actions —> download SRT) with this captions converter (srt to txt) for clean-up.
 But I was unhappy with the quality of these transcripts, and cleaning them up is just too much work.
 For the moment, I have opted to refrain from posting what I have in the way of transcripts since if it were me as a subject, I would want it to be right.

 A note on tapes: Some of the tapes themselves must be re-rendered from original NTSC DV due to damaged or missing files, and I’ve had difficulty finding a place to digitize that American format in Berlin.
 Contact me if you have old-school HD equipment in Berlin and you are a nice person.
+Please forgive me if your interview is currently missing from this archive as a result of this technical snag.

 Stephen Fienberg.
 Video.